zdravkokold/CarMarket/README.md

-## :star2: CarMarket is an online car marketplace where you can trade cars.
+## :star2: CarMarket is an online car marketplace where you can trade cars that are already listed on the market.

 <!-- TechStack -->
 ### :space_invader: Tech Stack